HQarroum/aws-iot-certificate-generator/README.md

 ./create-and-register-ca.sh
 ```

-> You will be prompted to confirm whether you want to register the newly created Root CA on your account using the AWS CLI, confirm the prompt.
+> You will be prompted to confirm whether you want to export the newly created CA on AWS Parameter Store for secure storage using the AWS CLI, you can choose to proceed or not.

-Head to the [AWS IoT CA console](https://console.aws.amazon.com/iot/home#/cacertificatehub) in your browser and confirm that the new CA has been registered.
+Head to the [AWS IoT CA console](https://console.aws.amazon.com/iot/home#/cacertificatehub) in your browser and confirm that the new CA has been registered and activated.

 <p align="center">
   <img src="assets/certificate-hub.png" />